Laurens van den Acker: Others

 Richard Blackburn wrote in an article in Sydney Morning Herald that van den Acker 'still has some of the sketches' of cars 'he penned as a five-year-old, with smoke bellowing from exhausts and cartoon-like lines depicting the wind.
 He keeps them because they "capture the emotion of motion".
 In layman's terms that means creating forms and surfaces that look as if they're moving when they're standing still.'

+Personal life

+Van den Acker is married to designer Pieternel Kroes and has a daughter.

+His first car was a Volvo 1800 ES.
+He cited Italian car designer Marcello Gandini as one of his role models.
+His dream cars are the Alfa Romeo BAT cars.